 Markham - Blessing is a blue-collar town, with 44.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Markham - Blessing is a town of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Markham - Blessing who work in food service (10.04%), office and administrative support (8.94%), and management occupations (7.98%).

-As is often the case in a small town, Markham - Blessing doesn't have a public transportation system that people use for their commute.
+Markham - Blessing is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Markham - Blessing rank slightly lower than the national average.
-15.01% of adults 25 and older in Markham - Blessing have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Markham - Blessing are slightly less educated than the national average of 21.84% for the average city or town: 15.01% of adults in Markham - Blessing have a bachelor's degree or advanced degree

 The per capita income in Markham - Blessing in 2022 was $24,867, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $99,468 for a family of four.
 However, Markham - Blessing contains both very wealthy and poor people as well.